Can I bring my cell phone to camp?

 What are the housing arrangements?

 We house everyone in the guy’s and girl’s dorms (which are across campus from each other).
 Dorm rooms are assigned, mixing up the younger campers with the older campers.
-You can request a friend to be in your dorm upon registration.
 Each dorm will have 3 campers and 1 crew member will be assigned to oversee 2 dorm rooms.

 Can I attend even if I don't live in Wisconsin?